Kinovarobotics/ros_kortex/kortex_driver/readme.md

 Affiliation: [Kinova inc.](https://www.kinovarobotics.com/)<br />
 Maintainer: Kinova inc. support@kinovarobotics.com**

-This package has been tested under ROS Kinetic (Ubuntu 16.04) and ROS Melodic (Ubuntu 18.04).
+This package has been tested under ROS Noetic (Ubuntu 20.04).

+For older ROS versions, checkout on corresponding branch :

+- [melodic-devel](https://github.com/Kinovarobotics/ros_kortex/tree/melodic-devel) for ROS Melodic and Ubuntu 18.04 support.
+- [kinetic-devel](https://github.com/Kinovarobotics/ros_kortex/tree/kinetic-devel) for ROS Kinetic and Ubuntu 16.04 support, but the branch is no longer maintained (the melodic-devel branch might work for this configuration).
+- [indigo-devel](https://github.com/Kinovarobotics/ros_kortex/tree/indigo-devel) for ROS Indigo and Ubuntu 14.04 support, but the branch is no longer maintained.

 <a id="usage"></a>
 ## Usage